mmondics/openshift-intro/access.md

 If you cannot access the webpage for any of the platforms above, check that the Cisco Secure Client VPN is logged in on the Virtual Machine.
 If it is no longer logged in, please let the lab administrator know.
 --->

-Please do not log off or reboot the Virtual Machine, as that will disconnect the VPN.

 ## OpenShift credentials